AnTu2702/garbagecollection/README.md

 Files:

 - dependencies.zip
-  All ec2 precompiled python modules for AWS lambda usage needed for abfall.py.
+  All ec2 precompiled python modules for AWS lambda usage needed for abfall.py. (will only work with EC2 Amazon Linux, do not use locally)

 - abfall.py
   Contains the main lambda entry point.